basbaccarne/reseach_methodology_experiments/README.md

 - [ ] Run the appropriate analysis
 - [ ] Check if the hypothesis are confirmed
 - [ ] Make an appropriate data visualization
+- [ ] How can you interpret this data?
+Make the insights actionable & drive design choices.
-- [ ] Bundle everything a slide-based report
+- [ ] Bundle everything a slide-based report (also reflect on the method)

 ## Creating inflatables
 We won't be using CNC techniques for this assignment.
 Instead, we will craft the inflatables using a **soldering iron**.
 For best results, take a look at the optimal temperatures in the paper.
 It is advised to put a **cardboard underneath** your inflatables and **aluminium foil on top** of it.